opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 // Pattern
 $pattern = '/a/{b}/c';

-// Replace the segment tagged and identified as 'b' with a custom regex expression. echo $compiler->getRegex($pattern, [
+// Replace the placeholder identified as 'b' with a custom regex expression. echo $compiler->getRegex($pattern, [
     'b' => '[a-z]+'
 ]);